There’s really something magical about travelling through wine country.

 While it may be small in size, Coonawarra is huge on reputation, and with world-famous labels scattered along its star-studded strip you’ll find a premium line up in any direction.
 The Coonawarra Wine Region website provides a full list of ‘who’s who in the zoo’, and rest assured you’ll find a lot of variety in terms of cellar door styles and offerings.

 If you’re keen to hit up some of the ‘big boys’, Wynns Coonawarra Estate is the largest single vineyard holder in the region, and home to some of its oldest vineyards.
 In fact, these vines have been producing top quality vintages since grapes were first planted back in 1891.
-As well as boasting one of the most iconic buildings in the area (you’ll recognise it from the label), frustrated winemakers will relish having a go at Making Your Own Blend here from select parcels of Cabernet, Shiraz and Merlot - you’ll even snag a personalised bottle to take home!
+As well as boasting one of the most iconic buildings in the area (you’ll recognise it from the label), Wynns offer a range of behind the scenes cellar door experiences that delve into the stories behind the families, vines and Coonawarra's winemaking heritage.

 At Brand’s Laira Coonawarra's recently refurbished cellar door, cutting edge architecture meets age old vines dating back to 1893, with an expansive interior and breathtakingly high ceilings that shelter and preserve Eric's Shed - the original cellar door, and one of the cosiest spots to snuggle in on a chilly winter's day.
 If that’s not your bag, kick back by the window to enjoy the vineyard views through glorious floor to ceiling windows that open out to an alfresco dining deck and lawn area that's prime for picnics.